shiffman/shiffman.net/p5/kinect/index.md

 ## SimpleOpenNI

-You could also consider using the [SimpleOpenNI library](http://code.google.com/p/simple-openni/) and read Greg Borenstein’s [Making Things See](a href="http://www.amazon.com/gp/product/1449307078/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=1449307078&linkCode=as2&tag=learniproces-20) book.
+You could also consider using the [SimpleOpenNI library](http://code.google.com/p/simple-openni/) and read Greg Borenstein’s [Making Things See](http://amzn.to/1ezlZsR) book.
 OpenNI has features (skeleton tracking, gesture recognition, etc.) that are not available in this library.
-Unfortunately, [OpenNI was recently purchased by Apple](http://www.openni.org/) and appears to be shutting down.
+Unfortunately, [OpenNI was recently purchased by Apple](http://www.openni.org/) and, while I thought it was shut, down [there appear to be some efforts to revive it!](http://structure.io/openni).
 It's unclear what the future will be of OpenNI and SimpleOpenNI.

 ## I’m ready to get started right now